The Petit Lenormand deck is available now. Limited stock

 Stagnation, lack of movement, or confinement eventually leads to an explosion of tension.

 For health, this combination may point to the effects of imposed sedentariness, a long convalescence, forced cessation, or a constraining environment on the nervous system.
-The Mountain speaks of slowness, immobility, weight.
+The Mountain speaks of slowness, immobility, and weight.
 The Whip shows the accumulated nervousness, anger towards the body or the situation, abrupt reactions, or even self-aggressive behaviors (overexerting oneself whenever possible, pushing one's limits).
 The Moon emphasizes the need to take care of the emotional experience surrounding illness or blockage.
 The Scythe reminds that a change of environment, a clear stop to certain habits, or a firm decision to respect one's physical limits can mark a real turning point.

 Objects